Bucky O'Hare (NES video game): Reception

 Kalata, more unfavorably, criticized the game for only having extreme ends of difficulty.
-He argued most of the enemies did not inflict much damage, and felt the instant deaths were cheap; he reasoned that the player can't know what will kill them until it's too late, citing the heads of the Battletoads-esque platform snake on the Blue Planet as an example.
-Even Andy, who felt the levels generally got progressively tougher, stated there was random bumps in the challenge, particularly with its infinite continues, easy bosses and short sections that can be traversed "without firing a shot".
+He argued that most of the enemies did not inflict much damage, and felt the instant deaths were cheap.
+He reasoned that the player cannot know what will kill them until it is too late, citing the heads of the platform snake on the Blue Planet as an example.
+Even Andy, who felt the levels generally got progressively tougher, said there were random bumps in the challenge, particularly with its infinite continues, easy bosses and short sections that can be traversed "without firing a shot".
 Nintendo Magazine System also condemned the infinite continues, as well as predictable level design, for making the game too easy.

-AllGame editor Christian Huey called Bucky O'Hares visuals "well above par", and GameZones Nick Griffiths described as "wild and incredible" for its console.
-Top Secret suggested it was well-animated and its stages looked unique from other games of its kind, such as its giant sprites, "unexpected turns and sophisticated opponents".
+AllGame editor Christian Huey called Bucky O'Hares visuals "well above par", and GameZones Nick Griffiths described it as "wild and incredible" for its console.
+Top Secret suggested it was well-animated and its stages looked unique from other games of its kind, such as the giant sprites, "unexpected turns and sophisticated opponents".
 Play Time, in addition to highlighting Bucky's sprite animation, praised the backgrounds and scrolling.
 Journalists from N-Force appreciated the visuals' closeness to the cartoon as well as taking advantage of the capabilities of the NES, highlighting its animations and vibrant colors.
 In B.W.'s view, "the graphics aren't extraordinary, but the way they are done, especially the characters during the introduction sequences, gives the game character".
 Critics from Nintendo Magazine System, less favorably, found some of the sprites "woody", the animation poor, and the backgrounds needing more work.
 The most favorable opinions on the soundtrack called it the best for an action title on the NES, memorable, and "performed with some virtuosity".
 Less favorable critics found it either only "tolerable", having not "that much to offer", or "screechy and a bit dull".

 In 2015, USgamer called Bucky O'Hare one of the top 11 best NES games of 1992 to 1994, and Retro Gamers readers-voted list of best all-time NES games ranked it 24.
 The magazine's Nick Thorpe wrote the game "provided some of the most attractive visuals on the system alongside some pretty strong gameplay".